frycast/SQL_course/create-database/README.md

 7. Your username and an auto-generated password will be displayed.
 To reveal the password, click the little eyeball to the right.
 Your username is the same as the database name you chose in Step 5
 8. On the same page, see your database server address.
 The address will look like den1.mssqlx.gear.host where the 'x' in 'mssqlx' is some number

-### Connect SQL Server Management Studio
+### Connect SQL Server Management Studio (SSMS)

-9. Install and open SQL Server Management Studio (SSMS) 18 ([click here for guide](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)) note that the SSMS installation will also automatically install [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/what-is-azure-data-studio?view=sql-server-ver15), which I find to be far better than SSMS.
-You can use Azure Data Studio by jumping to step 14 below.
+9. ***Note that SSMS is currently unavailable on mac.
+Mac users skip to step 14 to install Azure Data Studio instead***.
+If you plan to use SSMS, then install and open SSMS ([click here for guide](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15)).
+The SSMS installation will also automatically install [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/what-is-azure-data-studio?view=sql-server-ver15), which I find to be far better than SSMS.
+You can use Azure Data Studio instead by jumping to step 14 below.

 10. Connect with the following parameters: